C0nfu5ing-5pring/Vibecode-Detector-/README.md

 ## Idea behind Vibecode Detector™

-I need you to tell you a story about it.
-Once upon a time... there was a boy (me) who was participating in a 50 hour coding competition.
-He had 22.3 hours of code still left to do.
-He put all the work on that 1 project and completed 22.7 hours of coding session.
-BUT then enters the plot twist.
-When the boy was happy and dreaming about completing the challenge, SUDDENLY the reviewer considers his project vibecoded and then considers only 17 hours of code.
+This website started with a review from Jane.
+A project I worked on was considered vibecoded, and only 17 hours out of 22.7 hours of the time I spent on it counted.
+Jane, I did not know that commits are also considered.
+Usually I work locally and at last I commit everything at once and deploy it.
+I really appreciate and respect your review I just made this because I needed to complete some amount of coding hours.
+Again, this is not a website to target Jane.
+Make sure to write "XD" in review of this project so that I understand you enjoyed it!

 TBH, this is just a humorus game, regarding my situation (No worries Jane, I respect your decision) and I built to complete my 6 hours of code.

 ## Disclaimer

 This is just for fun.
 I am not targetting any single person.
 If someone feels hurt, I genuienly am sorry!
 I didn't mean to hurt anybody.
-Also, Jane if you loved this website just include "HAHAHAHA" in the review so that I understand that I did not hurt your feelings and you enjoyed the website-game, game-website aghhh whatever this is called!
+Also, Jane if you loved this website just include "XD" in the review so that I understand that I did not hurt your feelings and you enjoyed the website-game, game-website aghhh whatever this is called!

 ## How it works